grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-enable-cluster-label-verification/_index.md

    kubectl port-forward pod/<mimir-pod-2> --kube-context=<my-k8s-context> --namespace=<my-mimir-namespace> 8081:8080
 ```

-Replace mimir-pod with several actual pods from different Mimir components.
+Replace <mimir-pod-1> and <mimir-pod-2> with several actual pods from different Mimir components.
 Ensure the host port 8080 and 8081 are available, otherwise use different available ports.
-Make sure that the container port which is set by default to port 80 is also correct.

 Open the port-forwarded URL in browser to see the Memberlist status http://localhost:8080/memberlist, http://localhost:8081/memberlist and also
 few others Grafana Mimir components.
 The Memberlist page from different pods must show same view of all of their members.